bbauska/W3Cx-1of5-CSS.0x/module5/module5.md

 Discusión
 Tema: Module 5 / Activity 5.2 - Breaking design guidelines

-# Curso   Module 5: Designing your Web site for your audience   5.3 Designing for your audience
+# Module 5: Designing your Web site for your audience   5.3 Designing for your audience

 # Intro to Web accessibility
-Añadido a marcadores

 What is Web accessibility?

 The power of the Web is in its universality.